raspberrypi/hats/README.md

 ## ID EEPROM

-The ID EEPROM is interrogated at boot time and provides the Pi with the required GPIO setup (pin settings and functions) for the HAT as well as (optionally) a binary Linux device tree fragment which also specifies which hardware is used and therefore which drivers need loading.
+The ID EEPROM is interrogated at boot time and provides the Pi with the required GPIO setup (pin settings and functions) for the HAT as well as a binary Linux device tree fragment which also specifies which hardware is used and therefore which drivers need loading.
 EEPROM information is also available to userland Linux software for identifying attached boards.
+Note that the device tree fragment is optional but strongly recommended.
+(NB docs for how to create this are on their way)

 Within the set of pins available on the J8 GPIO header, ID_SC and ID_SD (GPIO0 and GPIO1) are reserved for use solely for board identification. **An I2C EEPROM plus pull-up resistors should be the only connections to these pins.**